Neodymium7/BundleBD/README.md

 [npm-link]: https://www.npmjs.com/package/bundlebd
 [downloads-badge]: https://img.shields.io/npm/dt/bundlebd?color=%238956ff

 A simple bundler for BetterDiscord plugins.
 Bundles plugins composed of multiple files/modules.
 Allows for the use of Typescript, JSX, CSS, CSS preprocessors, and more.
+Emits code that is as consistent and readable as possible for reviews and debugging.

 ## Installation